drduh/macOS-Security-and-Privacy-Guide/README.md

 See [Methods of malware persistence on Mac OS X](https://www.virusbtn.com/pdf/conference/vb2014/VB2014-Wardle.pdf) [pdf] and [Malware Persistence on OS X Yosemite](https://www.rsaconference.com/events/us15/agenda/sessions/1591/malware-persistence-on-os-x-yosemite) to learn about how garden-variety malware functions.

-You can periodically run a tool like [Knock Knock](https://github.com/synack/knockknock) to examine persistent binaries (e.g. scripts, binaries).
+You could periodically run a tool like [Knock Knock](https://github.com/synack/knockknock) to examine persistent applications (e.g. scripts, binaries).
 But by then, it is probably too late.
 Maybe [Block Block](https://objective-see.com/products/blockblock.html) will help.
+See caveats in [issue #90](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/90) first, however.

 **Anti-virus** programs are a double-edged sword -- not useful for **advanced** users and will likely increase attack surface against sophisticated threats, however possibly useful for catching "garden variety" malware on **novice** users' Macs.
 There is also the additional processing overhead to consider.